medialab/minet/docs/cli.md

 Optional Arguments:
   --csv                         Whether to format the output as CSV.
 If --url is
                                 set, will output the cookie's morsels as CSV.
-  --single-line                 Whether to simplify the progress bar to make it
-                                fit on a single line.
-Can be useful in terminals with partial ANSI support, e.g. a Jupyter notebook cell.
   --url URL                     If given, only returns full cookie header value
                                 for this url.
   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as